 - Is cervical screening required after a hysterectomy?

-- First cervical screen – how to prepare and what to expect
+- First Cervical Screen Test – how to prepare and what to expect

 - Is routine cervical screening safe during pregnancy?

-- Do I need to have a Pap smear if I’ve been immunised against HPV?
+- Do I need to have a Cervical Screening Test if I’ve been immunised against HPV?

 - Cervical screening after menopause